 How to calculate property taxes in Utah

 To estimate property taxes in Utah, multiply the home value by the local property tax rate.
-This page applies the state average effective rate of 0.57%, so a property valued at $500,000 would have an estimated annual property tax of $2,850.
+This page applies the state average effective owner-occupied rate of 0.48%, so a home valued at $500,000 produces a baseline annual estimate of $2,400.

 Utah taxes primary residences on just 55% of market value through its residential exemption.